WGU Indiana Accreditation

 - CCNE accredited.
 Through Western Governors University, the bachelor’s and master’s nursing degree programs at WGU Indiana are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791).

 - CAHIIM accredited.
 WGU Indiana’s Health Informatics program is now accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 - CNSS certified.
 WGU Indiana's Information Security and Assurance program has been certified by the National Security Agency’s Information Assurance Courseware Evaluation (IACE) Program.

 What Accreditation Means to You

 Accreditation status can give you an indication of a university's general quality and reputation.
-According to Peterson's, a premier educational resource, by attending a regionally and nationally accredited university:
+According to Peterson's, a premier educational resource, by attending a regionally accredited university:

 - You are assured of a basic level of quality in education and services.

 - Credits are more likely to be transferable to other accredited institutions.